wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 <p/>

 First, it begins a series of slices through the three starting DataFrames to select the data required to complete the COGO calculations:
-1. The survey stations (measurement positions) of the first elevation dataset,
+1. The survey stations (measurement positions) of the first (earliest) elevation dataset,
 2. the transect monuments' cartesian coordinate pairs, and
 3. the station/position of the first, or survey start, monument.